Ayeshakhan77/Mental-Health-Analysis/README.md

 Tha choice of model was made due to its simplicity and suitiblity with binary classification problem.<br>
 This project can be further expanded to larger datasets for more complex analysis.<br>

+<br> For any assistance reach me at : ayeshawork51@gmail.com